MicrosoftDocs/architecture-center/docs/reference-architectures/data/profisee-master-data-management-purview-content.md

 ## Alternatives

-Absent a purpose-built MDM application, some of the technical capabilities needed to build an MDM solution may be found within the Azure ecosystem:
+In the abscence of a purpose-built MDM application, some of the technical capabilities needed to build an MDM solution may be found within the Azure ecosystem:

 - **Data quality**: When loading to an analytics platform, data quality can be built into integration processes.
 For example, you can use hardcoded scripts to apply data quality transformations in an [Azure Data Factory](https://azure.microsoft.com/services/data-factory/) pipeline.
 - **Data standardization and enrichment**: [Azure Maps](https://azure.microsoft.com/services/azure-maps/) is available to provide data verification and standardization for address data.
 The standardized data can be used in Azure Functions and/or Azure Data Factory.
 Standardization of other data may require you to develop hardcoded scripts.